gammasoft71/xtd/docs/preprocessor_symbols.md

 ## Operating Systems

-The following table represents the different preprocessor symbols for the platforms supported by xtd:
+The following table represents the different preprocessor symbols for the operating systems supported by xtd:

 | Symbols          | OS                                                                      |
 |------------------|-------------------------------------------------------------------------|